 BY MARY LANGWORTHY

-Let us love our veterans and each other enough to humbly pray to witness divine Love’s peace that blesses all mankind.
-All are welcome.
-For more information, please call the Reading Room at 505-709-7069 or visit our website CSSocietyLANM.org.
+Let us love our veterans, soldiers, and each other enough to humbly pray to witness divine Love’s peace that blesses all mankind.
+We hope you’ll join us this Saturday.